w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 ## Account Abstraction in Polkadot

+Adopting a generic design is crucial in scaling Web3 technologies.
+Abstraction and generalization of protocols are crucial towards improving user experience and security in blockchain adoption.

+When users interact with a blockchain they essentially call _dispatchable_ functions to do something.
+Because those functions are called from the outside of the blockchain interface, in Polkadot's terms any action that involves a dispatchable function is an [extrinsic](./learn-extrinsics.md).
+Extrinsics are calls coming from the _outside_ of the blockchain interface, that (if successfully executed) invoke some changes in the _inside_ of a blockchain, the blockchain's state.

+In [Substrate](../general/glossary.md#substrate) functions are not necessarily called by accounts.
-In Substrate functions come from Origins.
-For example OpenGov in Polkadot has diferent origins with different privileges such as allocating treasury funds, etc. Custom origins can be created while designing you own chain using the Polkadot SDK.
-Accounts happen to be one variant of Substrate origin.
+Functions can be called by any origin.
+For example the Polkadot [OpenGov](./learn-polkadot-opengov.md) has different origins with different privileges such as allocating treasury funds, cancelling a referendum, etc. Custom origins can be created while designing your own chain using the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk).
+Accounts happen to be one variant of Substrate's possible origins.

+### Protocol-level Account Abstraction

 While the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk) does not have a single pallet (module) for complete account abstraction, it incorporates various pallets that collectively achieve